TKwakernaak/FilterBuilder/README.md

 # FilterBuilder
 An library that can be used to create dynamic filters / queries using a fluent builder.
+Filters can be used as a Expression<func<T,bool>>, Func<T,bool> and Filter<T>

 and / or filters: